simonsdave/yar/integration_tests/README.md

-yar integration testing is done by creating a series of [Docker](https://www.docker.io/) containers to run instances of the various yar services.
+Testing and experimenting with a full yar deployment is done by creating a series of [Docker](https://www.docker.io/) containers to run instances of the various yar services.
 The number, type and size of these containers can be varied to validate